f3d0rov/planning-zen/README.md

 ## Usage

-Double-click on empty space in one of squares the to create a task.
+Double-click on an empty space in one of squares the to create a task.
 Double-click a task to edit it.
 Drag tasks to move them between squares, to delete them or to mark them as complete.
 That's basically it.
 Your information is stored locally in your browser's [embedded database](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API).

 ## Why should you use this?